Member FAQs

 Q: How do I return a product?
 How do I exchange an item?

-If you need to return an item, bring the item and your “PAID IN FULL” receipt within 30 days of purchase to the Second Floor Service Desk, which is located outside of the Membership Office.
-Second Floor Service Desk workers will receive your returned items and generate a “store credit” that can either be used toward another purchase or exchanged for cash at the cashier.
+If you need to return an item, bring the item and your “PAID IN FULL” receipt within 30 days of purchase to the Second Floor Service Desk.
+The Service Desk workers will receive your returned items and issue a store credit that can either be used toward another purchase or exchanged for cash at the cashier.
 Credit slips expire 30 days after the date of issuance.
-(The expiration date is not printed on the credit slip so please be aware that the 30 days includes the day the slip was issued.)
+The expiration date is not printed on the credit slip and includes the day the slip was issued.)
 The Coop does not offer exchanges.

 Q: Where do I find the return policy?